 All school regulations apply to students who are emancipated or eighteen years of age or older as long as they are enrolled in the school.

 DISCIPLINARY CONSEQUENCES

-Crespi Carmelite High School evaluates a student's behavior using a system of demerits.
-The following is an example of the breakdown of infractions and their demerit values:
+Crespi Carmelite High School evaluates a student's behavior using a system of conduct points.
+The following chart is a breakdown of infractions and their conduct point values: